dagger/dagger/docs/current/guides/488564-openshift-gitlab.md

 ## Introduction

-This guide outlines how to set up a Continuous Integration (CI) environment with the Dagger Engine on OpenShift.
-It describes and explains the recommended architecture pattern and components, together with optional optimizations.
+This guide outlines how to set up a Continuous Integration (CI) environment with the Dagger Engine on OpenShift in combination with GitLab runners.

 ## Assumptions